PeterSommerlad/PSsODIN/README.md

 An `#ifdef`ed C++17 implementation is available in branch C++17.

+You can play with it and observe code generation on [Compiler Explorer](https://godbolt.org/z/bhEG7854c).

 It provides the following types in `namspace pssodin` and corresponding UDL operators in `namespace pssodin::literals`:

 ```C++